oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 <figure>
   <img src="/imgs/jhub_server_sizes.png" alt="OOI JupyterHub server sizes" width="500"/>
-  <figcaption>Figure 3.
+  <figcaption><em>Figure 3.
 Selection of the server type and size.
 Most users will want to select a “Large”, “X-Large” or “XX-Large” server (MATLAB users will
 want to select “MATLAB – Medium”.
-Individuals looking to explore the use of GPUs for modeling or machine learning applications will want to select one of the Nvidia GPU servers.</figcaption>
+Individuals looking to explore the use of GPUs for modeling or machine learning applications will want to select one of the Nvidia GPU servers.</em></figcaption>
 </figure>

 For these instructions, we're going to use `conda` as our package and environment manager.